Case Studies Rescued

+Property Development cost savings can often be achieved via a better understanding of the total project.
 This job, owned by a Sydney based small businessman, came to us after the DA had been issued & he already had the job quoted.
-It involved a one into 2 lot subdivision and moving and raising the existing house.
+It involved a one into 2 lot subdivision and moving and raising the existing Traditional house & building a new one.
 The quoted costs of carrying out the works – $650,000 – were beyond the client’s budget capability and therefore they had been unable to do the project.
 We redesigned the project to incorporate an MUD and changes to boundary location.
-This resulted in major savings – new costs were $400,000 – which enabled the client to build a new house on the vacant lot.
+This resulted in major savings – new costs were $400,000 – which enabled the client to build a new house on the newly created vacant lot.

 This property was an inheritance owned by a family group who wished to build another house there for themselves to supplement the existing home and create a lot to sell to help pay for it.
 It involved a subdivision of 1 into 3 lots.
 Energex’s standard requirements are that all new lots can be provided with 3 phase power.
 One of the newly created lots only had 2 phase overhead power available in that street.
 Initial formal discussion with Energex proved fruitless.
 This meant that to comply our clients would need to spend an additional $13,000 for the upgrade.
 In this instance we were able to draw on our contacts within Energex to obtain the necessary relaxation.
 This highlights an important aspect of the difference between experience and inexperience and the benefits of the contacts one builds up over many years of practice.

 Our client, a small businessman, bought this property with a view to subdividing a lot off the side on which to build his family home.
 He came to us with a DA to subdivide one lot into two and incomplete plans for sewer, water and stormwater design which not only required access to a neighbour’s property but partial demolition of some of the neighbours improvements.
 Plans had sat in limbo incomplete due to discussions with neighbours being sidelined by indecision and understandable reluctance on their part to co-operate.
-We appointed our own design team to review the project – the resultant re-design avoided the need for access to the neighbouring property and was cheaper to build than what would have been the case otherwise
+We reviewed & re-designed the project – the resultant re-design avoided the need for access to the neighbouring property and resulted in property development cost savings as it was cheaper to build than what would have been the case with the previous plans.

 When looking at this job we reviewed the approved sewer design.
 This had been designed by QUU which is not unusual, and sometimes, but not always, leads to cost savings.
 The QUU design involved constructing a complete new connection to mains on the opposite side of the road which not only involved a considerable amount of new construction but would also involve partial road closure and traffic control.
 Our new design made re configuring the existing connection which was simpler, quicker and does not require road closure or traffic control and was fully contained within the site.